Tuesday, March 24, 2026

 Review of The Jacksons’ Triumph Album

 The Jacksons released their fourteenth studio album, Triumph, in September 1980 on Epic Records.
-And it was indeed a triumph, both critically and commercially.
-With their previous album, Destiny, the brothers proved that they could write and produce a commercially successful, high-quality album on their own, without the assistance or guidance of outside producers and songwriters.
+And it is indeed a triumph, both critically and commercially.
+With their previous album, Destiny, the brothers proved that they could write and produce a commercially successful, high-quality album on their own.
 Epic Records gave them the freedom to exercise their creativity and use their songwriting and production abilities, something they had never been given at Motown.
-The Jacksons’ songwriting and production skills are even sharper and more fully realized on Triumph, the strongest album in their oeuvre.
+The Jacksons’ songwriting and production skills are even sharper and more fully realized on Triumph, the strongest album in the group's oeuvre.
 The nine-song collection showcases their continued growth as songwriters, arrangers, and producers.

 The album kicks off in grand style with “Can You Feel It,” a stirring anthem of racial unity, equality, and global peace.
 Written and arranged by Michael and Jackie Jackson, the song features a dynamic bass line and fiery beat.
 It’s superbly arranged with magnificent strings, powerful horns, funky guitar riffs, and sensational synth work.
 Michael and his younger brother Randy share lead vocals.
 As usual, MJ brings the fire vocally, and Randy does a solid job on his vocals.
 The Jacksons created an epic video to accompany the song.
 It features spectacular visuals and presents the brothers as cosmic superhero-like saviors of humanity, spreading goodwill and positivity through their music.
 The video was highly groundbreaking for its time; its eye-popping visuals and tremendous scale blew people away.